 The Robert R. Woodruff Foundation supports elementary schools, secondary schools, and higher education.

-The philanthropic arm of Xerox gives to science education with an eye toward research, as well as increasing the diversity, readiness, and size of of tomorrow’s STEM workforce.
+The philanthropic arm of Xerox gives to science education with an eye toward research, as well as increasing the diversity, readiness, and size of tomorrow’s STEM workforce.
 Giving is mostly directed at postsecondary institutions.